A better waste disposal system for St Ives

-West Cornwall MP Derek Thomas says he is optimistic that a new group set up to improve St Ives’ ‘creaking’ waste and recycling management system will have a positive impact.
+I am optimistic that a new group set up to improve St Ives’ creaking waste and recycling management system will have a positive impact.

-Comprising local residents, environmental campaigners, town and Cornwall councillors, St Ives BID members and Cornwall Council officers as well as Mr Thomas, the action group met for the first time last Friday following a meeting with the MP and local businessman Raven Williams.
+Comprising local residents, environmental campaigners, town and Cornwall councillors, St Ives BID members and Cornwall Council officers, as well as myself, the action group met for the first time after a conversation I had with local businessman Raven Williams.

-“It’s estimated that the population of St Ives quadruples during the summer, which adds enormously to the pressures on the town’s waste service, and everyone who came along to the meeting had a story to tell about the disappointment that visitors feel when they find they can’t recycle responsibly like they can at home or when they see rubbish blowing out from over-filled bins into the sea.
+Everyone who came along to the meeting had a story to tell about the disappointment that visitors feel when they find they can’t recycle responsibly like they can at home, or when they see rubbish blowing out from over-filled bins into the sea.

 As well as agreeing to meet again in a couple of months, the group came up with three key action points at the meeting: